kebasaa/Pine-needle-thermal-detection/README.md

 ## Dependencies

-The following python packages are required to read the FLIR files:
+The following python packages are required to read the thermal .tiff files:

   - Pandas
   - Numpy
   - Scipy
   - Matplotlib
+  - tifffile

 ## How to Cite